 Whisk the dry ingredients in a bowl and set aside.

 In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar about 3 minutes.
-Add the egg, vanilla extract and rum and beat until combined.
+Add the egg, eggnog, vanilla extract and rum and beat until combined.
 Scrape the sides, if needed, to make sure everything is incorporated.
 Mix in the dry ingredients on low.
 Once the flour mixture is no longer visible within the dough, beat until combined.

 Transfer the dough to a clean work surface and divide in half.
 Knead the dough to gather any crumbs and shape into a ball.
 Grab one of your dough balls and roll it out until it is about ⅛-inch thick.
 Use a dough scraper to make sure the edges come up.
 Use cookie cutters to cut out shapes, and place the cookies on the prepared baking sheets.
 Place cookie sheet in the fridge for 15 minutes before baking.
 Form the scraps back into a ball and reroll cutting out more shapes until all the dough is used up.